-- Throughput is a side effect of how much time your job takes from when you first submit it until it completes. - Performance is the factor that controls how much time your jobs takes from when it first starts running until it completes.
+- Throughput is a side effect of how much time your job takes from when you first submit it until it completes. - Performance is the factor that controls how much time your jobs takes from when it first starts running until it completes. - Example: - You submit a big job at 1:00am on January 1. - It sits in the queue for a while. - It starts running at 5:00pm on January 2. - It finishes running at 6:00pm on January 2. - Its performance is fast; its throughput is slow.

-- Example:

-- You submit a job at 1:00am on January 1.

-- It starts running at 5:00pm on January 2.

-- It finishes running at 6:00pm on January 2.

-- Its performance is fast; its throughput is slow.